 Peggy Still Johnson

-Peggy is currently Macauley’s Arts and Philanthropy Director focusing on and overseeing the creative arts and community outreach direction for the redevelopment of 145 acres of Fort McPherson working with Fort Mac LRA and the Prince’s Foundation for Building Community.
+Peggy is also the Fort Mac Redevelopment Arts and Philanthropy Director focusing on and overseeing the creative arts and community outreach direction for the redevelopment of 145 acres of Fort McPherson working for Macauley with Fort Mac LRA and the The Prince’s Foundation.
 (Fort McPherson Army Base closed in 2011, though the military mission lives on in a newly renovated Department of Veterans Affairs medical campus on the site.
 Tyler Perry Studios bought 330 acres of the former Fort McPherson in 2015.
 The Fort Mac LRA oversees redevelopment with Macauley on the rest of the site. - SaportaReport)

 Peggy was featured in Urban Lux Magazine – “People on the Move”.
 Peggy has also sung the “National Anthem” as a soloist at Turner Field for the Atlanta Braves, Philips Arena for the Atlanta Hawks, and the Kaiser Permanente 5K Run in Atlanta (18,ooo runners.)
 Peggy re-released her avant garde recording entitled Footsteps in 2010.
 Footsteps is sold on Amazon, CD Baby, and iTunes.
 In 2009 Peggy was hired by Scott Houston (5 time Emmy Award Winner – known as “The Piano Guy”) to speak at his National Seminar in Indiana for his “Play Piano in a Flash” teaching program.
 In 2006, Peggy was hired by Paramount Pictures to train actress Edith Ivey on piano for her role as the piano teacher (Mrs. Maples) in the 2008 blockbuster movie The Curious Case of Benjamin Button (starring Brad Pitt and Cate Blanchett.).
 The film was nominated for 13 Academy Awards, winner of 3 Academy Awards.
 In 2010, Peggy received composing, casting, and coaching credit for her work in the Independent Film Requiem for Herstory which was nominated for Best Short Film in the Toronto Female Eye Film Festival.